 I’m a PhD candidate in the Cognitive Sciences programme at Georgia State University.
-I mainly work with Sarah Brosnan at the Laboratory for Comparative Economics and Behavioral Studies (CEBUS Lab) and at Zoo Atlanta (with Joe Mendelson).
+I mainly work with Sarah Brosnan at the Laboratory for Comparative Economics and Behavioral Studies (CEBUS Lab) and some at Zoo Atlanta (through a collaboration with Joe Mendelson).

 I am currently (Fall 2018) conducting fieldwork with children in Manipur, India as a visiting research scholar in the Evolution, Variation, and Ontogeny of Learning Laboratory (EVO Learn Lab) led by Cristine Legare at UT Austin.

 My research focuses on how animals and humans make adaptive decisions in uncertain environments.
 In particular, I’m interested in understanding decision-making biases and seemingly irrational behavior in the context of an individual’s physical and social environment.

-I have taught Statistics for Psychologists and Intro to R programming and run workshops to teach R and Python for data wrangling and visualization, stimulus presentation, and mathematical simulations.
+Previously, I have taught Statistics for Psychologists and Intro to R programming and have run workshops to teach R and Python for data wrangling and visualization, stimulus presentation, and mathematical simulations.

 My languages of choice are R and Python for all things data science, but I find my way around Matlab and SAS as well.
 I use LaTeX for typesetting and the usual suspects for web development.